awodell12/SimpliefiedLogo/doc/DESIGN_PLAN.md

 * Path
     * Want it to be flexible to further information that needs to be added about a path
-        * for example, a path could have different line types.
+        * for example, a path could have different line types, or wrap around the view
 * Back End
     * A public facing interface for the entire back-end
     * We want to regiment what is controllable